chrispope12391/ETL-Challenge/README.md

 ​
 ### Establishing the Python Environment
 ​
-1. On GitHub, search for our project repository titled **ETL-Challenge** and click on the green button on the right-hand side that reads "Code".
+1. On GitHub, search for our project repository titled **Extract-Transform-Load** and click on the green button on the right-hand side that reads "Code".
 ​
 1. Click on the green "Code" button and copy the Repo SSH link by clicking the clipboard button directly adjacent to the link.
 ​